Welcome to the Sixth Form

 To follow a tailor-made course of study

 You’re an individual with your own aspirations.
-You need to follow a path that will take where you want to go.
+You need to follow a path that will take you where you want to go.
 The Sixth Form team knows that every student is different, wants different things, and has different goals - each student needs to follow a course of study that is best suited to them.
-The Sixth Form offers 26 A Level and BTEC courses that will develop students’ interests and talents.
+The Sixth Form offers over 20 A Level and BTEC courses that will develop students’ interests and talents.
 Take a look at your options here.
 We’re sure you’ll find courses that will interest you and propel you to achieve your best.

 To become a leader